paint1024/paint1024.github.io/index.md

 ## Comic.

+Top 5.
 JoJo's Bizarre Adventure; HUNTER×HUNTER; Legend of the Galactic Heroes; MONSTER; ONE PIECE;